clamb89/goblinknob/pages/about.md

 Learn more about the project: {% include feature/button.html text="Storying Extinction" link="https://cdil.lib.uidaho.edu/storying-extinction/about.html" color="success" %}

+# AND THE REST OF THIS IS UNRELATED TO GOBLIN KNOBB

 A link looks like [hyper link text](https://clamb89.github.io/goblinknob/). *This is italics*. **This is BOLD** {:.text-right}